Jeran64/LendaskMIDI/README.md

 Once you have the headers soldered on, it will be signifigantly easier to attach wires to it.
 I chose to use pin headers rather than than soldering directly to the teensy so that I could potentially reconfigure the midi controller to my needs in the future.

 Now for the potentiometer bank.
-We are using 16 10k potentiometers.
+We are using sixteen 10k potentiometers.
 This board is just the test fit board.
 After drilling the holes with a 1/4" drill bit (and slightly widening it to allow for the screw threads) the potentiometers can be mounted in place by screwing thier nut down.
 This helps keep them in place while we solder them down.
 It helps to make sure that they are all aligned in the same direction.
 Once aligned, connect all your ground wires.

 ![My image](https://github.com/Jeran64/LendaskMIDI/blob/master/Photos/IMG_20190604_181120.jpg)
 PLEASE NOTE: I soldered mine on backwards.
 But that's okay, I fixed that fact in code.